XiaoyiHan6/Simple-CV-Pytorch-master/README.md

 matplotlib

-opencv-python

-skimage (maybe you want to use it.)
+opencv-python  (maybe you want to use skimage or PIL etc...)

 tensorboard

 tqdm

-thop
 ```

 ## Dataset Path

-Please, watch FolderOrganization.txt ( There are more details. )
+Please, watch FolderOrganization.txt ( There are more details.)

 ## Folder Organization